Home / Community Support / Kindred Cares Grant

 Leah Monette

-Programs and projects aiming to improve the quality of life for children with life-limiting conditions and/or their families through grief and bereavement support.
+- Programs and projects in Canada aiming to improve the quality of life for children, adolescents and/or young adults with life-limiting conditions.

 Adult Palliative Care in Eastern Canada ONLY (NB, NS, PEI, NL)

-Programs and projects aiming to improve the quality of life for adults with life-limiting conditions and/or their families through grief and bereavement support.
+- Programs and projects in Canada aiming to improve the quality of life for adults with life-limiting conditions.

 Ineligible Expenses Include: